 :::

 The government is promoting a social housing policy to meet the housing needs of young people and the disadvantaged, which will not only help achieve housing justice but also build a sound residential home market.
-To increase the supply of social housing, the objective is to make available 200,000 social housing units (including 120,000 newly constructed homes and 80,000 units subleased from private owners or managed on their behalf) over the eight-year period from 2017 through 2024.
-Further, the introduction of a subleasing and management scheme creates a balancing mechanism between the home rental and purchase markets, which in turn will stabilize supply and demand and further protect the public's right to housing.
+The end of 2024 will see the fulfillment of an eight-year (2017-2024) policy objective to increase the supply of social housing by 200,000 units (including 120,000 newly constructed homes and 80,000 units subleased from private owners or managed on their behalf).

 Concrete actions